DrChrisLevy/fast-ai-course-sd/notes/random_notes.md

 ## TODO
 - I wrote out some notes on convolutions once, would be nice to find them
 - Would be good to find a simple little problem to work on to practice
     - dataset and dataloader again to refresh memory from lesson14
     - simple conv network with some RGB images
     - simple train loop
     - all from scratch just to practice
     - I think the classifier would be good on fashion mnist for example or any other small dataset from HF or whatever.
 To practice collate , ds, dl, train, eval, etc.
 - review some stuff from the 08_autoencoder notebook that was assumed remembered from last week
     - go through from scratch
 - go through the 09_learner notebook
     - learn more python! callbacks, decorators, etc.
     - build something simple with some of these ideas
         - partials
         - __getattr__
         - callbacks
         - decorators

+# 16

+## 09_learner
+- seems like he redid this so lets start over this notebook from scratch
+- almost first half of this lesson was going through all this stuff and callbacks
+- go through this carefully
+- learning rate finder

+## 10_activations
+- the higher the learn rate, often can find more generalizable set of weights
+	- and training with less batches less likely to overfit
+	- stable training
+- Looking Inside the Model with Hooks
+- plotting activations (means and std)
+	- want the mean of activations close to 0 and std close to 1.
+Basically want a nice spread.
+		- Not all zero
+		- Classic shape of bad behaviour
+	- want mean around 0 and variance around 1 for the activations to be training properly
+- All about looking inside the models to debug them.
+- In the first example he used a Sequential Model and hardcoded in the collection of stats manually but we dont have to do things manually.
+We can use pytorch **hooks**
+- forward hooks and backward hooks.
+Can add them to models / layers.
+	- a forward hook calls a function during the forward pass etc.
+	- `m.register_forward_hook`
+	- do they have hooks in TF?
+- hooks and callbacks are the same thing but pytorch calls them hooks.
+Particular kind of callback.
+- __del__ and self.remove() to delete hook after done to free up memory
+- these callbacks and hooks are really cool but need to practice
+- context manager hooks class
+	- review those context managers, __enter__, __exit__, etc. `with`
+- histograms with the single columns of pixels and log values
+-

+## TODO
+- go over the 09 lesson notebook
+  - do lots of it from scratch
+	  - update: only have the time to do a lot of copy/paste and running code right now.
+		  - There is lots of nice ideas to come back to here.
+-
+- can we get the warmup conv classifier I was doing last lesson to work?
+  - Can we get the auto encoder to work that I never started